-The Portuguese economy is recovering, after the conclusion of the three-year EU-IMF adjustment programme in May 2014.
+The Portuguese economy is still recovering, after the conclusion of the three-year EU-IMF adjustment programme in May 2014.
 There is, however, some uncertainty associated with political pressure - from left-wing parties supporting the government - to avoid PPP schemes, at least in areas of greater social sensitivity, such as health and public transport.
 Public investment in several infrastructure projects - mainly in the freight rail and port sectors, as stated in the Strategic Plan for Transport and Infrastructure 2014-2020 - is still expected.
 Whether under a PPP model, these investments should have a significant positive impact on the Portuguese economy and create many business opportunities for all stakeholders in the relevant sectors.
 Other opportunities may arise from the recent focus of the Portuguese government in developing the Green Economy and Green Growth in Portugal, in relevant areas such as climate and energy, water and waste management, biodiversity and sustainable cities.

-The international public tender launched in the end of 2017 for the construction of the Hospital Lisboa-Oriental Complex, which is intended to replace six hospitals of Lisbon, is now reaching its negotiation phase, with the beginning of the construction works expected in 2020.
+The international public tender launched at the end of 2017 for the construction of the Hospital Lisboa-Oriental Complex, which is intended to replace six hospitals of Lisbon, is expected to reach its negotiation phase soon, with the beginning of the construction works expected in 2020.
 This project includes the design, construction, financing, operation and maintenance of the hospital, and it is probably the most important project under a PPP model launched in recent years.

 Public investment in several infrastructure projects is still expected.
-On the other hand, according to the recently approved State Budget Law for 2019, public expenditure on PPP projects will still be considerable (around €2 billion), especially in the road, health, railway and security sectors, but it is expected to be slightly reduced compared to 2018, with a decrease particularly in the road sector, a result of the expected conclusion of the renegotiation processes on the existing road PPP contracts.
+On the other hand, according to the State Budget Law for 2020, which is still under discussion, public expenditure on PPP projects will still be considerable (around \notin 1.5 billion), especially in the road, health, railway and security sectors, but it is expected to be slightly reduced compared to 2019.